Marine mucilage: History

+being left on the dry Sand, (by the Beams of the Sun) soon exhale and Vanish."

 The Deepwater Horizon oil spill in the Gulf of Mexico created large amounts of marine mucilage.
 Scientists are not sure of the mechanism for this, but one theory asserts that a massive kill of microscopic marine life created a "blizzard" of marine snow.
 Scientists worry that the mass of marine mucilage could pose a biohazard to surviving marine life in the area.
 Marine mucilage left by the spill likely resulted in the loss of sea life in the Gulf, as evidenced by a dead field of deepwater coral 11 kilometers from the Deepwater Horizon station.

 The Mediterranean experienced the worse effects of marine mucilage in 2021.
 Exponential growth afflicted the Mediterranean and other seas.
 In early 2021, marine mucilage spread in the Sea of Marmara, due to pollution from wastewater dumped into seawater, which led to the proliferation of phytoplankton, and threatened the marine biome.
 The port of Erdek at the Sea of Marmara was covered by mucilage.
 Turkish workers embarked on a massive effort to vacuum it up in June 2021.
 Yalıköy port in Ordu Province witnessed accumulating mucilage in June 2021, in the Black Sea.
 Fines were issued to companies discovered to be dumping wastewater.